sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Once the Docker image is in the registry, the next step is to create a Kubernetes deployment.
 This involves writing a YAML file that describes the desired state of the application, such as the number of replicas and the Docker image to use.
 The deployment is then applied to the cluster using the kubectl apply command.
 After the deployment has been applied, it can be verified using the kubectl get command to ensure that the desired number of replicas are running and available.

-## Can you explain how you would set up a highly available Kubernetes cluster?
-Setting up a highly available Kubernetes cluster requires careful planning and attention to detail.
-To ensure high availability, it’s important to choose a cloud provider (AWS, Azure, GCP or on-premises) infrastructure that supports redundancy and fault tolerance.
-The cluster should have a minimum of three nodes to allow for redundancy in case one or two nodes fail.
-Setting up a load balancer to distribute traffic across the nodes and configuring Kubernetes to use a highly available etcd cluster to store configuration data are also important steps.
-Additionally, monitoring and alerting tools should be set up to quickly identify and respond to issues.
-Finally, having a disaster recovery plan in place with regular backups and procedures for restoring the cluster is critical.
-Overall, with proper planning and attention to detail, a highly available Kubernetes cluster can provide a reliable and scalable platform for deploying and managing containerized applications.

 ## Can you discuss your experience with using Kubernetes network plugins such as Calico, Flannel, or Weave Net?
 Kubernetes network plugins, such as Calico, Flannel, and Weave Net, are essential components of a Kubernetes cluster that enable communication between the various components of the cluster, such as pods, nodes, and services.